PARQUE DAS NAÇÕES

 metro that lead to Oriente Station.

-Off the beaten path: Walk along the waterfront past Vasco da Gama
+Off the beaten path: Walk along the waterfront, past Vasco da Gama

-Tower all the way to Vasco da Gama Bridge where there are pleasant gardens
+Tower, all the way to Vasco da Gama Bridge, where there are pleasant gardens

 and lawns to sit and admire the magnificence of the bridge and the river.

-Transportation: Take the metro.
+Transportation: Take the metro to Oriente station.

 Oceanarium - An odyssey of sea creatures in a state-of-the-art building.